Managing the cost of chronic illness with the Chronic Illness Rider

 Remember, if you or someone you love is managing an illness that requires extended care, you're not alone.
 Consider these facts:

 Women who reach age 65 are expected to live 2.5 years longer than men and spend twice as many years in a disabled state compared to men.
-Women who are caregivers traditionally have less savings stored to pay for long term needs underscoring the importance of the Chronic Illness Rider.3
+Female caregivers often face career interruptions due to caregiving responsibilities, leading to lower earnings and reduced retirement savings.
+A recent study by Nationwide found that 67% of female investors reported caregiving affected their careers, with 18% unable to save for retirement at all.3

-A one-year stay in a private room in a nursing home averaged approximately $108,405.4 Even if you're young and healthy—with a strong support system and enough money set aside—you can never be sure what the future will hold.
+The national median cost for a private room in a nursing home is approximately $10,104 per month, totaling about $121,248 annually.4 Even if you're young and healthy—with a strong support system and enough money set aside—you can never be sure what the future will hold.

 So what’s next?